 NHS Student Bursary-funded programmes at Glenside Campus, Gloucester Campus or students on PGCE programmes

+Suspensions from these programmes are dealt with on a case-by-case basis.
 If you wish to suspend your studies on an NHS Student Bursary programme or PGCE programme you will need to contact the Programme Leader for your course.

 If you are an international student, you should be aware that making a change to your course will have implications on your immigration status and the completion of your studies.